Manasvi Mamgai

-Manasvi Mamgai is an Indian actress, model, social worker and beauty pageant winner.
-She won the titles of Miss India Tourism International and Miss Tourism International 2008 and Femina Miss India 2010.
-She also represented India at Miss World 2010.
-In 2016, she became the Indian Ambassador of the Republican Hindu Coalition.
-She was a contestant on the 2023 Indian reality TV show, Bigg Boss season 17.
+Manasvi Mamgai is a former Miss India, actress, film producer and philanthropist.
+She appeared as a contestant on Bigg Boss 17 in 2023 and later expanded into film production, co-founding 32RED Entertainment and producing Captivated.

 Early life

 Mamgai was born in Delhi and grew up in Chandigarh.
 Her mother Prabha, was from Uttarakhand.

 By the age of 15, she had won around 50 state and national awards in dancing, singing, and skating.

 Beauty pageants and modelling

 Mamgai won Elite Model Look India in 2006, debuted at India Fashion Week and won Miss Tourism International 2008.
 She was chosen as Miss India 2010 and represented India at the 2010 Miss World beauty pageant in China.
 She was chosen in the top eight in the Miss World Finale in 2010 in the Dances of the world.
 Since then, she has modelled for Indian designers and shot various campaigns, including for Indian and international magazines such as Vogue, Elle, Femina, Verve, Cosmopolitan and New Face, and Code of Style.